Have you been contemplating the idea of altering or completely removing your breast implants?

 - Additional scarring

-Although most breast augmentation surgeries result in only slightly noticeable, generally discrete scars, it is true that if you also choose to get breast implant removal surgery, you’ll need additional incisions, which will result in additional scars.
+Although most breast augmentation surgeries result in only slightly noticeable, generally discrete scars, it is true that if you get breast augmentation procedure also choose to get breast implant removal surgery, you’ll need additional incisions, which will result in additional scars.

-As you can see, breast implant removal surgery may not be for everyone, but it can certainly help some patients.
-If you are interested in breast implant removal or breast reconstruction surgery, Dr. Sieber can help.
+As you can see, the surgical procedure of breast implant removal may not be for everyone, but it can certainly help some patients.
+If you are interested in breast implant removal or breast reconstruction surgery, can help.

-Dr. Sieber is a specialist in the areas of reconstructive and cosmetic surgery of the breast, face, and body.
-He is one of the only double board-certified surgeons in the San Francisco Bay area with unique specialized training in his areas of expertise.
+Dr. Sieber a board certified plastic surgeon is a specialist in the areas of cosmetic surgery of the breast.
+He is one of the only double board-certified plastic surgeons in the San Francisco Bay area with unique specialized training in his areas of expertise.

-For more information about breast implant removal surgery or breast reconstruction surgery, contact us today to schedule a consultation appointment with Dr. Sieber.
+For more information about your breast implant surgery, removal surgery or breast implants surgery, contact us today to schedule a consultation appointment with Dr. Sieber.